Are you wanting to know how to save money on a Disney cruise?

 This is simply because there are more staterooms that sleep that number of guests.

-You can book up to 4 people in one stateroom, however, there are less of these available.
+You can book up to 4 people in one stateroom, however, there are fewer of these available.
 Some are also available for 5 but this type of stateroom is rarely offered as a Guarantee.

 Be aware that if you are booking 2 Guaranteed Staterooms they may not be anywhere near each other.